-The activities of the Gulf International Bank- Saudi Arabia (the Bank) were initially carried out as a foreign branch of Gulf International Bank B.S.C., a Bahraini shareholding company incorporated in the Kingdom of Bahrain.
+The activities of Gulf International Bank- Saudi Arabia (the Bank) were initially carried out as a foreign branch of Gulf International Bank B.S.C., a Bahraini shareholding company incorporated in the Kingdom of Bahrain.

 Effective from 27 Rajab 1440 (corresponding to 3rd April 2019), the foreign branch was converted to a Saudi Closed Joint Stock Company with the same commercial registration number (2052001920).

-The Bank is principally engaged in the provision of wholesale, commercial and retail banking services.
+The Bank is principally engaged in the provision of wholesale banking, retail banking, treasury, asset management and investment banking activities.
 The Bank also provides customers with non-interest based banking products which are approved and supervised by an independent Shariah Board.
 The Bank is organized into following main operating segments:

-- Wholesale banking: the provision of wholesale commercial financing and other credit facilities for corporate and institutional customers. - Treasury: the provision of a broad range of treasury and capital market products and services to corporate and financial institution clients, money market, proprietary investment and trading activities and the management of the Bank's balance sheet, including funding. - Consumer Banking: the provision of retail banking services.
+- Wholesale banking: the provision of wholesale commercial financing and other credit facilities for corporate and institutional customers. - Treasury: the provision of a broad range of treasury and capital market products and services to corporate and financial institution clients, conduct money market operations, proprietary investment and trading activities and the management of the Bank's balance sheet, including funding. - Retail Banking: the provision of retail banking services including personal loans, mortgages, current and savings accounts, term deposits and associated digital services. - GIB Capital: the provision of investment banking services in connection with equity and debt capital markets, debt advisory and asset management.